 Free Software Foundation Europe is a charity that empowers users to control technology.
 Software is deeply involved in all aspects of our lives; and it is important that this technology empowers rather than restricts us.
 Free Software gives everybody the rights to use, understand, adapt, and share software.
 These rights help support other fundamental freedoms like freedom of speech, press, and privacy.

 The FSFE helps individuals and organisations to understand how Free Software contributes to freedom, transparency, and self-determination.
-It enhances users' rights by abolishing barriers to Free Software adoption, encourage people to use and develop Free Software, and provide resources to enable everyone to further promote Free Software in Europe.
+It enhances users' rights by abolishing barriers to Free Software adoption, encouraging people to use and develop Free Software, and providing resources to enable everyone to further promote Free Software in Europe.

 Subscribing to our press-release-list is the easiest way to ensure you receive all FSFE's press releases.